Nareshcbit/awsml-certification-prep-notes/Domain1-Data-Engineering/1_2_data_ingestion.md

 ---

-### **1. Amazon Kinesis**
+### **1. Amazon Kinesis Data Streams**
    - **Job Style:** Streaming
    - **Description:**
-     Amazon Kinesis is designed for real-time streaming data.
-It enables ingestion and processing of large volumes of data with low-latency, making it ideal for real-time analytics and ML workloads.
+     Amazon Kinesis Data Streams is a service for real-time data ingestion and processing.
+It allows you to capture and stream data such as video, logs, and IoT data at a large scale.
    - **Use Cases:**
-     - Real-time data collection for ML models.
+     - Real-time ingestion of data for ML models.
-     - Processing IoT data, logs, and user activity in real-time.
+     - Collecting and analyzing large amounts of data from IoT devices, website logs, and clickstreams.
    - **Integration with ML:**
-     - Kinesis can feed real-time data to Amazon SageMaker for continuous model training and inference.
+     - Kinesis Data Streams can stream data directly to Amazon SageMaker for real-time training or inference of ML models.
+It can also trigger Lambda functions for real-time data processing before feeding it to a model.

 ---